Frequently Asked Questions on LASIK / PRK

 What are the risks of LASIK and PRK?

 Like any surgery, LASIK and PRK have risks and potential complications that should be carefully considered.
 All patients should have a thorough understanding of the risks, benefits, and alternatives of their procedure.
-Drs.
-Primack and Altman will address these issues with you at your evaluation.
+Dr. Primack, Dr Altman, and Dr. Shah will address these issues with you at your evaluation.

 Am I a good candidate for a Phakic Intraocular Lens?